 Your pocket square choice will depend on your suit colour, your wedding’s colour scheme (if any) and your personal choice!
 We would recommend a crisp white pocket square in cotton or silk for a black tie wedding or for a beach wedding go for a linen pocket square.

 As for boutonniere, make sure they are real, fresh and compliment the type of wedding you are having.

 There are a variety of different styles for the modern groom to complete the wedding look with a perfect wedding tie.
 The best colour options are blue, cream and ivory in silk.
 If you want to add the touch of luxury finesse, you can always go for a seven-fold tie.

 The long and laborious process of creating a seven-fold tie means every piece is a work of art in itself.
 The groom deserves a little pampering of this kind after all he too is the main lead of the party.
 On the other hand, if you have decided to wear a tuxedo that day, you will need to give a bow tie, possibly black.

-Your options for the wedding day attire are either waistcoat or cummerbund.
-Either of these options cover the belt area of trousers and make your look very formal.
+Both the waistcoat or the cummerbund have been specially designed to cover the belt area and make your look very formal.

 Yes, cufflinks are the accessory that completes your wedding look.
 The shirt should be with French cuffs, no buttons on the cuffs so that you can fasten them with cufflinks.
 For the big day opt for some decorative cufflinks, like gold or silver that compliment with your suit.